initrc/dotfiles/README.md

 dotfiles
 ========
-# Pre-installation

-## Github
+## Pre-installation

-- Create and add an SSH key to GitHub(https://github.com/settings/keys) and clone this repo.
+- Create and add an [SSH key](https://github.com/settings/keys) to GitHub and clone this repo.
 - Run the script to show all the commands.
 Source the script to execute.

 ```